Roboy/ss18_showmaster/README.md

 #### Emotions

-Install Unity on your computer and pull RoboyUnityFace from GitHub.
+Install Unity on your computer and clone the repository /RoboyUnityFace from GitHub.

-In order to test the animations, it is necessary to disconnect from ROS.
-This can be reached by changing the code in RoboyUnityFace/Assets/RoboyAnimator.cs The line which must be changed looks like follows.
+In order to start the animations, it is necessary to disconnect from ROS.
+Otherwise, Unity will show an error message.
+This can be avoided by changing the code in RoboyUnityFace/Assets/RoboyAnimator.cs .
+The line which must be changed looks like follows.
 In this line of code, the offline toggle should be set to true.

 ```
 bool offlineToggle = true;
 ```

 Now, all existing animations can be triggered in Unity by starting the play mode and by triggering animations in the Animator column.
+More detailed information is written in the upper section howitworks.

-Additional faces can be added.
+Additional faces could be added.
 Useful tutorials for starting with Unity can be found on YouTube and on the Unity homepage.

 #### ParlAI